FrancoSpeziali/db-crud-rest/README.md

 passport.authenticate('jwt', { session: false });
 ```

-## Assignment 8 - Add more details to the User Schema
+## Task 7 - Add more details to the User Schema

 1. Add the following fields to your User Schema

 `dateOfBirth` - date
 `telephone` - string

-## Assignment 9 - Allow the user to edit their details (U in CRUD)
+## Task 8 - Allow the user to edit their details (U in CRUD)

 Edit the route you created in `dashboard.js`